RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/LABS/09_Troubleshooting_Bootloader_Issues.md

    2.2.
 Use the GRUB menu to boot another working entry.

-   - Reboot the system, interrupt the GRUB boot process by pressing any key, and edit the boot entry.
-   - Remove the `broken_parameter` from the kernel line by pressing `e` to edit the boot entry and then `Ctrl+x` to boot with the modified parameters.

 3. **Permanently Fix the Issue**
    3.1.
 Log in to the `node1` system and switch to the root user.